liberocks/clinic-os/frontend-bak/README.md

     ```

 The middleware also sets a cookie based on the onboarding status of a user.
-This is related to the Medusa Admin onboarding flow, and may be safely removed in your production storefront.
+This is related to the Clinic OS Admin onboarding flow, and may be safely removed in your production storefront.

 # Resources